Axxxjt/DS/README.md

 # DS
-There are the exam of the DS
+There are the exam of the DS for Axxxjit.